“A Middle-Aged Momma Bear Still Roars” appeared earlier this week as a post on my daughter’s Facebook page: Grace Goad | Autism Art

 While we were there, a group of middle school girls came into the gallery, which is a place of beauty, wonder, and delight.
 But instead of noticing that, these girls seemed to fixate on me.
 I am developmentally delayed and Mom is happy that I rarely hug strangers any more, but I am a little overzealous with shaking people’s hands.
 I do really well when I am selling my art at a pop-up.
 I reach across the table of my merchandise, smile widely, and shake people’s hands.
 It’s a mark of maturity, Mom thinks.
 I just don’t understand when and where it’s not appropriate to shake hands.
 Such as the middle school student who walked in first.
 I was happy to see her, babbled my delight and reached out to shake her hand.
 Reluctantly, she limply shook my hands.
 She widened her eyes, stepped back, and proceeded copped a ‘tude.
 (I didn’t notice.
 I don’t notice these things.)
 The girl was soon followed by a peer who came into the gallery behind her.
 I was excited to see her, too.
 Mom quickly commented that being the gallery greeter was not my job.
 More students came in.
 I was also happy to see them.

 They began to giggle, then rushed and ducked into the gallery’s other room—which happens to be where my art is featured.
 They cupped their pubescent mouths with their hands and laughed some more, especially when I made my happy noises.
 My Mom knew what was going on and so did the gallery owner.
-It felt really uncomfortable to them.
 The owner was about to step in and give the students a stern talking to, but, at that point, their leaders came in and they began to leave.
 Quickly, Mom grabbed some of my cards that tell about all of my art world accomplishments and she followed them out the door and gave them each one and said: “Here, I’d like for you to have these.
 Grace has special gifts.
 I know you do, too.”

 But, she was mad.
 And she stayed that way for a while.
 I was oblivious.
 It was really a bit ironic.
 My work sells so well in this gallery and people tell Mom all the time they go to that area of town for another nearby attraction and then make sure they stop by to purchase some of my merchandise.
 I am gifted and some people know that.
 And then others see only that I am not like them.